sara-nl/spiderdocs/source/Pages/maintenance/service_notices_list.rst

 2026
 =========

+* 2026-04-13 at 03:00 the storage system went down.
+Investigation started at 09:00 and before noon it was found to be a known bug.
+Recovery was at 12:00.

 * 2026-03-31 home-folders of users are limited to 200GB max.
 You can still log in and move data to ``/project`` or remove data, but you can not write new data to ``/home/$USER``.

 * 2026-02-26 from 9:00 am till 15:00 pm: Unplanned maintenance users might experience mounting issues on their /project directories.
 Update 15:20 Situation is improving, we are closely monitoring.